"Greetings from the war."

 "Should we be concerned?"
 Mami asked.

 "I do not know," Volokhov said, dispelling the sphere and clasping his hands behind his back.
 "We have theories.
 We know it does not resemble a nascent wormhole.
-It almost looks like an artificial black hole, but twisted.
-We are still working on the hypergeometry.
-Sometimes, pieces seem to tear off and move away.
-Our best idea—and this is just speculation at the moment—is that they are containing these shards somehow for transport.
-For use in a weapon, perhaps?
-Or as fuel.
-Gravitonic containment is, as you know, nearly impossible.
+It almost looks like an artificial black hole, but twisted—we are still working on the hypergeometry.
+What we can say with certainty is that the activity there consumes enormous energy.
+As to the purpose: Constructing a weapon, perhaps?
+Or generating fuel.
 We will have to have Miss Nakihara run some more experiments for us."

 "The location of this anomaly overlaps directly with the pulsar facility in the latest survey," Anand said, looking at Mami from the corner of her eye.
 The AI, naturally, did not know about that survey.